FAQsCOVID-19 Testing Frequently Asked Questions

 CRL CLEAR™ Results of antibody testing can confirm the presence, or lack of, COVID antibodies in the individual.
 All positive antibody tests should be reflexed to a molecular test to confirm if active virus is present.
 Supported specimen types include:

-- Dried blood spot (DBS) finger stick – a lab developed finger stick test for asymptomatic populations that can be self-administered and shipped to the lab for testing.
+- Dried blood spot (DBS) finger stick – A lab developed DBS (dried blood spot) finger stick antibody test that is ordered at the discretion of a healthcare provider.

-- Venipuncture serum – an FDA EUA approved venipuncture serum antibody test that is administered by a health professional and shipped to the lab for testing.
+- Venipuncture serum – A venipuncture serum antibody test, which is authorized by the FDA under an Emergency Use Authorization (EUA), that is administered by a health professional and shipped to the lab for testing.

-CRL RAPID RESPONSE™ An FDA EUA approved saliva-based molecular test that is easily self-collected and shipped to our lab.
-Results of the test confirm if the virus is detected in the saliva of the individual.
+CRL RAPID RESPONSE™ A saliva-based molecular test, which is authorized by the FDA under an Emergency Use Authorization (EUA), that can be self-collected and shipped to our lab when determined to be appropriate by a healthcare provider.
+Results of the test can confirm if the virus is detected in the saliva of an individual.

 Contact the individual who provided the kit and request a new one.